tomcritchlow/tomcritchlow.github.io/_posts/2019-12-06-blocking-unblocking-clients.md

 *Example: Continuing the Wirecutter conversation above you can see how we’re already folding in more of the client context into the strategy and we’re already co-creating vs me (the consultant) just telling the client what to do.
 This process will better uncover exactly why these category reviews are part of their company DNA or more concrete examples of missed opportunities from not publishing stand alone review pages.
 This co-creation ultimately creates a shared vision of how we might move forward.*

-Of course - let’s get real for a moment the theatre of work and all this talk of improv is only goes so far.
+Of course - let’s get real for a moment the theatre of work and all this talk of improv only goes so far.
 You can’t keep building and bridging forever - and sometimes clients are simply going in the wrong direction.

 So it’s useful to understand the situations where *Yes!
 And…* is most useful and powerful.
 The answer is at the start of the engagement or session to establish a base reality: